Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Methods

 Twinkle will observe spectra simultaneously across two channels covering the wavelength range from 0.5 to 4.5~$\mu$m.
 Channel 0 operates from 0.5 to 2.43~$\mu$m with a resolving power ($R = \frac{\lambda}{\Delta\lambda}$) of up to 70, and channel 1 operates from 2.43 to 4.5~$\mu$m with a resolving power of up to 50.

-Twinkle's radiometric performance is assessed using the Twinkle Radiometric Tool \citep{2022SPIE12180E..33S}, adapted from the open-source radiometric software ExoRad \citep{2023JOSS....8.5348M}.
+Twinkle's radiometric performance is assessed using the Twinkle Radiometric Tool \citep{2022SPIE12180E..33S}, adapted from the open-source radiometric software ExoRad2 \citep{2023JOSS....8.5348M}.
 The radiometric model simulates observational and instrumental noise contributions, including photon noise, instrument emission, detector dark current, read noise, and zodiacal background.
+This model has been refined to incorporate recent advances in instrument design (as elaborated in \citet{2024SPIE13092E..13S}).
+Detailed noise contributions for each target simulated in this study are presented in Appendix~\ref{appendix:noise}.
+It is worth noting that the scope of this study covers only radiometric simulation, without detailed time-domain simulation, which will be addressed in a forthcoming paper.
+However, an average jitter value derived from ground tests is applied.
+The assumed instrument parameters are summarised in Table~\ref{tab:instrument_params} of Appendix~\ref{appendix:noise}.

-This model has been refined to incorporate recent advances in instrument design.
-It calculates realistic noise estimates, which in turn allows determination of the number of observations necessary to reach a specific SNR through observation stacking.
-The cumulative SNR achieved by combining multiple observations can be expressed as:
+The radiometric tool calculates realistic noise estimates, which in turn allows determination of the number of observations necessary to reach a specific SNR through observation stacking.